What is panic disorder?

 How is panic disorder diagnosed?

-Your healthcare provider or a mental health professional may diagnose you with panic
+Your healthcare provider or a mental health provider may diagnose you with panic disorder

-disorder based on your symptoms.
-Generally, if you have 4 or more panic attacks and
+based on your symptoms.
+Generally, if you have 4 or more panic attacks and if you

 How is panic disorder treated?